2018 United States Senate election in Texas

-The 2018 United States Senate election in Texas was held on November 6, 2018, along with other elections to the United States Senate and elections to the United States House of Representatives in additional states.
-Incumbent Republican U.S. Senator Ted Cruz secured a second term, defeating Democratic U.S. Representative Beto O'Rourke.
-The primary for all parties was held on March 6, 2018, making it the first primary of the 2018 season.
-As Cruz and O'Rourke both won majorities in their primaries, they did not participate in the May 22 runoff primary that was held for some nominations in Texas.
+The 2018 United States Senate election in Texas was held on November 6, 2018, to elect a member of the United States Senate to represent the state of Texas.
+Republican incumbent Ted Cruz won re-election to a second term, defeating Democratic congressman Beto O'Rourke.
+The primary was held on March 6, 2018, the first primary of the 2018 season.

 No Democrat has won a general election for statewide office in Texas since Bob Bullock was reelected as lieutenant governor in 1994, with election forecasters declaring it a safe Republican seat at the beginning of the 2018 cycle.
-However, O'Rourke gradually closed the gap, and leading up to the election, the race was considered unexpectedly competitive.
+However, O'Rourke gradually closed the gap.
+Leading up to the election, the race was considered unexpectedly competitive.

 On Election Day, Cruz defeated O'Rourke by a margin of just under 215,000 votes, or 2.6 percent; the race was the closest U.S. Senate race in Texas since 1978.

-This is the last time the counties of Brewster, Frio, Jefferson, Jim Wells, Kleberg, La Salle, Nueces, Reeves and Val Verde would vote Democratic in a federal senate election.